The Murder of Contra Costa County John Doe, December 1977

 A preliminary search of the area by EBMUD rangers and sheriff’s deputies turned up a “fairly new” .38-caliber bullet casing along Pinehurst Rd directly above where the body was found.
 One contemporary newspaper article stated that, according to one officer, on October 29, 1977 — one month and five days before the body was found — a hole was discovered a short distance from where the body was later discovered.
 According to the officer, “the hole closely resembled a grave site.”

-After retrieval of the body, inspection of hair and clothing of the victim resulted in sheriff’s deputies tentatively stating that the remains may be that of a Black man, and he had been dead for about 3-6 months, putting his date of death about June to September 1977.
-However, NamUs states that the postmortem interval was 4 weeks, which would put John Doe's death at about early November 1977.
+After retrieval of the body, inspection of hair and clothing of the victim resulted in sheriff’s deputies tentatively stating that the remains may be that of a Black man, and he had been dead for about three to six months, putting his date of death about June to September 1977.
+It seems that this time estimate has since been revised, as NamUs states that the postmortem interval was four weeks, which would put John Doe's death at about early November 1977.

 It was also determined that John Doe was blind in his right eye, possibly caused by an old bullet wound.
 He also had several healed skull fractures at the time of death.
-The man’s teeth were in poor condition, and “a diseased or inflamed mouth was indicated in the [anthropologist’s] report.”
-One of John Doe’s ribs was fractured.
+One of John Doe’s ribs was fractured as well.
+The man’s teeth were in poor condition, and "a diseased or inflamed mouth was indicated in the [anthropologist’s] report."

 I interpreted John Doe's healed skull fractures as being the result of one impact, such as a gunshot, causing multiple cracks to form and spread from the source of impact.
 However, it is possible that the nature of the skull fractures could have been different, i.e. several fractures in different locations and/or that resulted from multiple impacts.